intel/llvm/sycl/doc/GetStartedGuide.md

 ```
 If further customization is required — for instance when the layout of
 individual directories can not be inferred from `SYCL_BUILD_PI_HIP_ROCM_DIR` —
-it is possible to specify the location of HIP include, HSA include and,
+it is possible to specify the location of HIP include, HSA include and HIP
-finally, HIP library directories, using the following CMake variables:
+library directories, using the following CMake variables:
 * `SYCL_BUILD_PI_HIP_INCLUDE_DIR`,
 * `SYCL_BUILD_PI_HIP_HSA_INCLUDE_DIR`,
 * `SYCL_BUILD_PI_HIP_LIB_DIR`.